jcasimir/planning_turing/planning/unit_1.markdown

 provided that we are available to talk about confusion (this is a new tutorial, and has not been vetted by actually throwing it at students).

+CLI means Command Line Interface.
+Up until now we've only written programs that are consumed by the program itself.
+There's no way for a human to interact with the program, you just kick it off and get the results.

+With CLI we introduce the idea of an interactive program, but not with the web, just a simple text-interface in the terminal.

 ### Thursday

 * [Command Query](https://github.com/JumpstartLab/ruby-exercises/tree/master/command-query)